SNodeC/snode.c/README.md

 Note the use of our previously implemented `EchoServerContextFactory` and `EchoClientContextFactory` as template arguments.

-At the very beginning the SNode.C must be initialized by calling `core::SNodeC::init(argc, argv)`.
+At the very beginning SNode.C must be initialized by calling `core::SNodeC::init(argc, argv)`.
 And at the end of the main applications the event-loop of SNode.C is started by calling `core::SNodeC::start()`.

 #### Echo-Server Main Application